Peruvian nitrate monopoly: Estanco del Salitre

 As well as the new (Note: On 28 May 1828, a tax of 4% ad valorem was imposed on nitrate exports, but this was suppressed in 1849, imposed again in 1865 (7.50 soles per tonne) and suppressed again in 1868.) tax proposed by the senate committee, the government prepared to create a state monopoly of nitrate sales; the "Ley del Estanco" (Monopoly Law) was issued on 18 January 1873, to become effective after two months.
 The Peruvian state would pay 24 soles per tonne (Note: Carlos Contreras Carranza states that 1875 the Peruvian sol (1863–1985) was worth 35 to 40 pence in 1875 but 22.5 to 29.5 pence in 1878.) to the producers, and if the nitrate sold for over 31 soles per tonne the state and the producers would share the profits.
 The law also set production quotas based on capacity and existing output.
 Unexploited saltpeter fields were transferred to the state, further private investments in the nitrate industry was forbidden.
 Four Peruvian banks, Nacional, Providencial, Perú and Lima, would undertake the administration of the Monopoly Law.
 Producers could export their product directly, but they had to pay to the state the excess of any price over 31 soles per tonne.

 As stated by the newspaper El Comercio (Peru) on 30 September 1872, the new law would regulate the nitrate supply, increase the price, eliminate the competition between guano and salitre, and displace Chilean investors from Tarapaca.
 On the other hand, it threatened the independence of the producers, who had created their own enclave in a sparsely populated and infertile region physically isolated from the rest of Peru.
 The industry was largely organized by foreigners and net income went overseas.
-Materials, capital and equipment were brought from Valparaiso or Europe.
+Materials, capital and equipment were brought from Valparaíso or Europe.
 The companies resented the allocation of quotas, and refused to co-operate.
 In February, in a "fear of gate closing", as firms raised output to increase their quotas, the saltpeter price fell to 18.70 soles per tonne, less than the government had promised to pay to the producers.

 In March 1873 the government postponed the law, and in the autumn shelved the entire plan.
-Greenhill & Miller cite as reasons for the project's failure the political crisis in Lima, high administrative costs, a lack of trained officials, and Valparaiso's strength as a sales center.
+Greenhill & Miller cite as reasons for the project's failure the political crisis in Lima, high administrative costs, a lack of trained officials, and Valparaíso's strength as a sales center.
 Two measures survived the disaster: the export duties of 1.50 soles per tonne, and the "Compañía Administradora del Estanco del Salitre" to collect export duties.